kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

 === ":simple-kotlin: `Kotlin`"

+    In Kotlin there is no shared BOM configuration.
+Each module imports the platform straight into `implementation`, which `testImplementation` already extends:

     ```kotlin
-    subprojects {
+    dependencies {
-        val koraBom by configurations.creating
+        implementation(platform("io.koraframework:kora-bom:$koraVersion"))
     }
     ```

+    The `ksp` configuration does not extend `implementation`, so the Kora symbol processor is the one dependency that always carries an explicit version.

 #### JDK Toolchain { #jdk-toolchain }

 Configure the JDK after the `java` plugin is enabled in a submodule.
 Gradle may run on one JDK while compiling the project with another, so the toolchain makes the tutorial reproducible.
+Kora modules are compiled for Java 25, so the toolchain must be Java 25 or newer.

 ===! ":fontawesome-brands-java: `Java`"